 Once they'd posed, I realized this photo could get them into trouble.
 Probably they knew it too.
 Arrests were made a few years ago by Cape Nature when confiscating 16 000 recently-harvested wild garlic bulbs.
 But my subjects' restated belief in divine guidance drives them on.
-Their demeanour is guardedly defiant and determined; it's in the look in their eyes.
-(Which can't be seen here as I've imposed a blur to protect them.)
+Their demeanour is guardedly defiant and determined; it's in the look in their eyes. ( Their faces are a blur in the above pic.)

 The renosterbos they were hacking and stuffing into large canvas backpacks is a hot seller down at sea level amongst the five thousand traditional healers said to be working in Cape Town's townships.
 The bush is used to treat TB, cancer, and restoring strength in the bones.